 It was a mixed day for the men's seeds at the Wimbledon Tennis Championships on Friday (25 June).

-It was a mixed day for the men's seeds at the Wimbledon Tennis Championships on Friday (25 June).
+Background: It was a mixed day for the men's seeds at the Wimbledon Tennis Championships on Friday (25 June).
 Fifth seeded Italian Adriano Panatta lost to Charlie Pasarell of the U.S.A.
 But another American, fifth-seeded Roscoe Tanner, eliminated his opponent, Carlos Kirmayr of Brazil and sixth seed Argentine Guillermo Vilas, met Alex Metreveli of the U.S.S.R.

 SYNOPSIS: Vilas -- bearer camera -- didn't start well and won most of his early points from mistakes by Metreveli.
 But although the Russian lost this point, he went on to take the first set six-two.